Skip to main content

 F

-Factory: for purposes of property valuation, this includes property such as cheese-making facilities, microchip manufacturing plants, sawmills, creameries, ice cream factories, etc.
+Factory: for purposes of property valuation, this includes properties such as cheese-making facilities, microchip manufacturing plants, sawmills, creameries, ice cream factories, etc.

 Fair Market Value (FMV): for purposes of property valuation, the price that property would sell for on the open market.
 It is the price that would be agreed on between a willing buyer and a willing seller